Host Vocabulary

 Active.
 The Active players are making regular enough Trips with a high-end ADT.
 For example, 450+ ADT and 12+ trips over the last six months.

 These players have visited ‘recently’ which has a different definition by Property and Market.
-If your casino serves local players within a two-hour drive, then ‘recently’ might be a trip within the last 3 months, but you may also have some really high-end players that come in twice a year from a distant major city and deserve VIP attention.
+If your casino serves local players living within a two-hour drive, then ‘recently’ means a trip made in the last 3 months.
+A trip made in this time frame qualifies as ‘recently.’
+You may also have some really high-end players who come in twice a year from a distant major city.
+They deserve VIP attention.

 In Database Marketing, we take a longer view so ‘Active’ tends to mean ‘played in the last 12 months’.
-In Player Development, we are focused on a small set of highly valuable players who should be visiting with above average frequency, so ‘Active’ may mean 3 months.
+In Player Development, we focus on a small set of highly valuable players.
+These players should visit with above average frequency.
+Therefore, ‘Active’ may mean 3 months.

 Inactive.
 A player that used to play with a high ADT and frequency of trips but has not visited ‘recently’.
 If the Player Development team can get these people back on property then that is called Reactivation.

 At Risk.
 A player ‘at risk’ is an Active player that is almost Inactive!
-For example, if your criteria for Active is that they have played with six months, then an Active player might be considered ‘at risk’ if they have not played for four months.
+For example, if your criteria for Active is that they have played with six months.
+An Active player might be considered ‘at risk’ if they have not played for four months.
 You can focus the Player Development team on these at risk players by setting a Retention Goal.
 For example, “80% of Active coded players must play at least once a Quarter.”

 Churn.
 “Are you busy generating new customers but losing your existing customers at the same rate?”
-If a Host acquires 20 new players but allows 60 Active players to slip away because they are dissatisfied then the Host is down by 40 valuable players.
+If a Host acquires 20 new players, but allows 60 Active players to slip away because they are dissatisfied, the result is a net loss.
+The Host loses 40 valuable players.
 Read More.

 Incliner and Decliner.
 We refer to a player as an Incliner if contribution is increasing because of increased trips, increased ADT, or both.
 Conversely, a player is Declining if they have few trips, lower ADT, or both.

 Acquisition.
-A player that is not coded to a Host but is playing often enough, and with enough Theo, to be coded to a Host in the future.
+A player is not currently coded to a Host.
+However, they are playing often enough and with enough Theo to be coded to a Host in the future.
 Many PD programs will monitor these players and assign a Host to reach out and develop them.

 New.
-A player that signed up within the last few days and has played with a high enough Theo to suggest they could be valuable in the future.
-These are sometimes referred to as Dibbed players meaning a Host has dibs on them, or as Ghosted to describe the fact that the Host is quietly monitoring the player.
+A player signed up within the last few days.
+They have played with a high enough Theo to suggest future value.
+These are sometimes referred to as Dibbed players.
+This means a Host has dibs on them.
+They are also called Ghosted because the Host is quietly monitoring the player.

 Valuable.
 Does a valuable player have a 200+ ADT or a 600+ ADT?
 The definition of valuable varies by Property and Market.
-A valuable player to a casino on the Strip is playing much higher than a valuable player in a casino in a rural area.
+A valuable player to a casino on the Strip is playing at much higher stakes.
+In contrast, a valuable player in a casino in a rural area plays at lower stakes.
 But the 80:20 rule applies in both cases.
 Who are the 20% of players that are contributing 80% of revenue?

 Profitable.
 If you want a lively discussion in your next team meeting then initiate this debate about who is most profitable?

-- Or, Beth who plays twice a month with a 1000 ADT but demands the penthouse and a dinner comp, and drinks all the Jack Daniels in the VIP room?
+• Or, Beth plays twice a month with a 1000 ADT.
+She demands the penthouse and a dinner comp.
+She drinks all the Jack Daniels in the VIP room.

-Their total Theo per month is the same and Kim’s expenses are less, so she is more profitable to the Casino.
-In most Properties, Beth will have a VIP Host because of his 500 ADT and Kin will not, with her 100 ADT.
+Their total Theo per month is the same.
+Kim’s expenses are less.
+Therefore, she is more profitable to the Casino.
+In most Properties, Beth will have a VIP Host because of his 500 ADT.
+Kim will not receive one with her 100 ADT.
 So many Properties use both ADT and total Theo as criteria for decisions in both Direct Mail and Player Development.

 Retention.
 See Churn above.

 Upside Down.
 A player that is ‘upside down’ is consuming more expenses than is warranted by their Theo.
 Let’s say the VP Marketing has set a maximum investment of 23% in players.
-A player is upside down if their total expenses for the month are $280 and their total Theo is $1000 i.e. investment is 28% of Theo.
+A player is upside down if their total expenses for the month are $280.
+Their total Theo is $1000, making the investment 28% of Theo.

 Net Theo (Total Theo – Total Expenses) is sometimes used in the Host Goals to measure value.
-For example, the goal “Increase Net Theo from Active players by 10% over the same quarter last year” is measuring both an increase in Theo and a control on expenses.
+The goal “Increase Net Theo from Active players by 10% over the same quarter last year” focuses on increasing Theo.
+It also ensures control on expenses.

 Did you find what you were looking for?
 If not, please send us a suggestion on what to add.
 Do you strongly disagree with one of our definitions?
 Let us know!